Walk New Zealand

 17 Day Walk New Zealand Itinerary

 Day 1 – Arrive Christchurch Welcome to New Zealand!
 Transfer from Christchurch Airport to your hotel.
-This afternoon enjoy a walk alongside the meandering Avon River through the extensive Christchurch Botanical Gardens and take a walk through parts of the central city.
-Remainder of the day free.
+This afternoon, enjoy a walk alongside the meandering Avon River through the extensive Christchurch Botanical Gardens and take a walk through parts of the central city.
+The remainder of the day free.

 Day 3 – Punakaiki Today walk along the Pororari River Track into Paparoa National Park.
 The track follows the Pororari River upstream into the Paparoa National Park.
 The lower section of the track passes through the Pororari River Gorge – a valley lined on both sides by dramatic limestone cliffs and bluffs towering over the gorge and river.
 Time also today to explore the Pancake Rocks and view the Blowhole plus other short walks to explore the beach and surrounding forest.

 Day 4 – Punakaiki / Franz Josef Glacier From Punakaiki drive south along the West Coast to Hokitika for a coffee stop and a browse through local craft stores and one of the greenstone factories where a local jade-like stone highly prized by Maori is crafted into exquisite jewellery.
 Following the stop continue the drive south through forests and farmland with views of the Alps to the east and the Tasman Sea to the west, to the village of Franz Josef.
 The huge rivers of snow and ice of the Franz Josef and Fox Glaciers flow from snowfields high in the Southern Alps almost to sea level which is unusual in a temperate climate.
 This afternoon there is the option to take a heli-hike walk onto the snow and ice of Franz Josef Glacier (accessible only by helicopter) or alternatively take a scenic helicopter flight over the Southern Alps with a snow landing on a glacier (extra cost).